michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0052.md

 - n: one paid to accompany or assist or live with another
 - v: be a companion to somebody
 ### Family
-companion: companionable, companioned, companioning, companions, companionship+;companionable: companionability, companionableness, companionably;companionship: companionships
+- companion: companionable, companioned, companioning, companions, companionship+
+- companionable: companionability, companionableness, companionably
+- companionship: companionships
 ### Examples
 - But his companions didn’t seek medical treatment, not then and not for hours.
 - The woman in the trench coat is guided to the back of the bus by her companion.